b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 5. Authenticate something in the eyes of God
 6. Martyrdom

 This doesn't match closely to the definition [[#Eternal Marriage|I showed earlier]] that "An eternal marriage is therefore called a sealing."
+Why did we choose a word that already has definition, including religious connotations?
 I suppose one could argue that since the phrasing is not "a sealing is therefore eternal marriage," the argument still stands?

 ...
 Are there other usages of this term?